andraugust/andraugust.github.io/quantum-2.md

 ## 3. Particle Dynamics

-In the first section of this post we derived the general Schrodinger equation and solved it to uncover the dynamics of discrete-state systems.
-In the second section of this post we covered wavefunctions and showed how particles are represented in terms of them.
-The rest of this post combines those results to model the dynamics of particles, starting with a free particle, and then moving on to potentials etc.
+In the first section we derived the general Schrodinger equation and solved it for the dynamics of discrete-state systems.
+In the second section we defined wavefunctions and showed how to represent particles in terms of them.
+The rest of this post combines those two sections to model the dynamics of particles, starting with a free particle, and then moving on to potentials etc.

 __Free Particle.__ A free particle is defined as a particle with no forces acting on it.
 In the absence of forces there are no potentials, so the Hamiltonian is

 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}